All Episodes

 We should be supporting our allies, not backing away from them.

-Well, I think that's that's all true.
+Well, I think that's all true.

-And the worst part uh on all of this is the fact that now we're moving away from energy independence, which we've now developed for the first time in what, seventy-five years and and now, you know, the Keystone XL pipeline has been canceled.
+And the worst part on all of this is the fact that now we're moving away from energy independence, which we've now developed for the first time in, what, 75 years?

-High paying career jobs have been lost in the middle of a pandemic.
+High-paying career jobs have been lost in the middle of a pandemic.

-Some of these guys were making a hundred, hundred and fifty, two hundred grand a year.
+Some of these guys were making $100,000, $150,000, $200,000 a year.

-Uh yeah, we we just want you to get another union job.
+Yeah, we just want you to get another union job.

 Well, where's that other union job, Senator?